xebialabs-community/xlr-backup-restore-script/README.md

 >Eg. To backup live H2 db, run `h2-backup.sh` and to backup archive H2 db, run `h2-backup.sh -db archive`

 The backup sql scripts will be generated in server home directory after running the backup script/cmd for live and archive databases.
-They will be packaged as `h2-backup-repository.zip` and `h2-backup-archive.zip` respectively.
+They will be packaged as `backup-repository.zip` and `backup-archive.zip` respectively.

 Note: The backup script internally runs the SCRIPT command with default user(sa) and no password.
 If password is configured, pass the argument `-password <password>` in the backup script.